-N-AcetylgLucosamine Glycosaminoglycans are long linear polysaccharides that have various physiological functions in the body, especially attached to mucin they help form a protective barrier separating bacteria from the intestinal epithelium.
+N-Acetylglucosamine Glycosaminoglycans are long linear polysaccharides that have various physiological functions in the body, especially attached to mucin they help form a protective barrier separating bacteria from the intestinal epithelium.
 Inflammation at mucosal surfaces results in breakdown of glycosaminoglycans, specifically in individuals with IBD.
-Acaetylglucosamine (NAG) is a naturally occurring amino sugar precursor for epithelial glycosaminoglycan synthesis, directly incorporated into glycosaminoglycans and glycoproteins, as a substrate for tissue repair mechanisms.
+N-acetylglucosamine (NAG) is a naturally occurring amino sugar precursor for epithelial glycosaminoglycan synthesis, directly incorporated into glycosaminoglycans and glycoproteins, as a substrate for tissue repair mechanisms.
 [7] This protective effect helps in mitigation of several symptoms of IBD, as was demonstrated in an open label clinical study.
-Patients suffering from IBD (n=64) upon being administered 6 g of NAG daily for 4 weeks reported significant improvement in IBD symptoms and lowered symptoms optential in amelioration of 3-6 g daily of MAG to 12 children suffering from Chon's disease (CD) and ulcerative colitis.
+Patients suffering from IBD (n=64) upon being administered 6 g of NAG daily for 4 weeks reported significant improvement in IBD symptoms and lowered symptom scores for reduced abdominal pain, passage of mucus, rectal bleeding diarrhea, and nausea.
+[8] NAG also shows potential in amelioration of other inflammatory bowel conditions such as Crohn's disease and ulcerative colitis.
+Administration of 3-6 e daily of NAG to 12 children suffering from Crohn's disease (CD) and ulcerative colitis.
 Administration of 3-6 g daily of NAG to 12 children suffering from Crohn's disease (CD) and ulcerative colitis (UC) showed symptomatic improvement in eight patients, with increased glycosaminoglycans and intracellular NAG in histological evaluations.
 [9]